- Home

 Summary

 The University of Cambridge was founded in 1209.
-It has a global reputation for outstanding academic achievement and world-class original research and boasts numerous historic buildings.
-The university is formed of 31 colleges.
-Students can choose to apply to a specific college which will remain their base throughout their studies, providing accommodation as well as academic and pastoral support.
+It has a global reputation for outstanding academic achievement and world-class original research and boasts many historic buildings.
+The university is made up of 31 colleges.
+Students can choose to apply to a specific college.
+This will remain their base throughout their studies, providing accommodation as well as academic and pastoral support.

 Student statistics